rust-lang-ru/book/nostarch/chapter01.md

 From here, you run the *main* or *main.exe* file, like this:

 ```
-$ ./main # or .\main.exe on Windows
+$ ./main # or .\main on Windows
 ```

-If your *main.rs* is your “Hello, world!” program, this line prints `здравствуй, world!` to your terminal.
+If your *main.rs* is your “Hello, world!” program, this line prints `Hello, world!` to your terminal.

 If you’re more familiar with a dynamic language, such as Ruby, Python, or JavaScript, you might not be used to compiling and running a program as